nicksagona/popphp-v1-legacy/README.md

 Some dependencies for the framework to fully function are as follows:

 * The Phar, Rar, Tar and Zip extensions for the Archive component
-* The Bzip2, Lzf and ZLib extenstions for the Compress component
+* The Bzip2, Lzf and ZLib extensions for the Compress component
 * The Mcrypt extension for the Filter component
 * The basic MySQL extension for basic MySQL database connections and transactions
 * The MySQLi extension to utilize MySQLi to connect to and interact with MySQL databases